VOLTTRON/volttron/docs/source/devguides/walkthroughs/Deployment-Walkthrough.rst

 managed by another platform running the VOLTTRON Central agent.
 High level instructions are included but for more details on each step, please follow links to that section of the wiki.

+Assumptions:

+- “Data Collector” is the box that has the drivers and is collecting data it needs to forward.
+- “Volttron Central/VC” is the box that has the historian which will save data to the database.
+- VOLTTRON_HOME is assumed to the default on both boxes which is: /home/<user>/.volttron

 Notes/Tips: